 Various locations in Pittsburgh

 If exoitic and beautiful doughnuts aren’t already appealing enough, our vegan friends will be happy to hear they can join in the fun!
 Wolf Teeth Donuts began only a few months ago, but they have already become a huge hit in the city of Pittsburgh.
 These doughnuts are yeast-raised, deep-fried, completely vegan, and made by hand.
 The brand often creates fun shapes, and the donuts are always decorated with delicious and unique toppings.
-These donuts are available at Lili Cafe in Polish Hill every Saturday morning.
+These donuts are available at Kaibur Coffee in Polish Hill Tuesday, Saturday and Sunday morning.
 Flavors rotate frequently, but some favorites have been matcha, chai, Almond Joy, PB&J, chick-o-stick, peach and rosewater, vanilla, and lemon cream pie.
-Wolf Teeth Donuts frequently does popups around the city, and can be ordered wholesale from their website.

 Stop 9: Gluten Free Goat